Australia - Continent for a Nation

-It was due to this requirement that when Britain wanted to replace the requirement that males took precedence over females in succession to the throne (termed ‘male primogeniture’) and also allow members of the royal family outside the direct succession to marry whomever they wished without restriction and without the permission of the monarch, the parliaments of all of the Queen’s realms had to agree.
+It was due to this requirement that when Britain wanted to replace the requirement that males took precedence over females in succession to the throne (termed ‘male primogeniture’) and also allow members of the royal family outside the direct succession to marry whomever they wished without restriction and without the permission of the monarch, the parliaments of all of Queen Elizabeth II's Realms had to agree.

 When the Commonwealth Heads of Government (CHOGM) met in Perth in 2011, the prime ministers of the Commonwealth realms met and agreed to amend the succession to the British throne to remove male primogeniture and agree that only the six persons closest to the throne would require the monarch's permission to marry.

 The crown of the United Kingdom descends from the kingship of Saxon times, particularly from the Coronation ceremony established by St. Augustine in the sixth century AD.
 It is a crown which embodies a democracy unknown in other parts of the world for from the earlier times the King’s rule was always ultimately subject to the people, whether they were represented by the Saxon Witan or the medieval parliament.